This site requires a more recent version of Adobe Flash Player to function properly.

-Unilever's Market Share of Grocery: Unilever's share of the grocery market(that includes savory, dressing and spread products) declined from 69% in 2008 to 41% in 2014 due to poor performance in the highly competitive European market.
+Unilever's Market Share of Grocery: Unilever's share of the grocery market(that includes savory and dressing products) declined from 25% in 2008 to 12% in 2015 due to poor performance in the highly competitive European market.
 The decline in market share was also heavily impacted by the gradual sale of food brands owned by Unilever between 2008 and 2014.
 We expect Unilever's market share to decline slightly in the medium term while it continues divesting its foods business.
 Thereafter, we expect its market share to stabilize as Unilever's stronghold in the emerging markets partially offsets the increasing competition.
-There could be a more than 10% downside to our price estimate if Unilever's grocery market share declined to 15% by 2021 due to continued divestment of its food brands.
+There could be a more than 10% downside to our price estimate if Unilever's grocery market share declined to 15% by 2022 due to continued divestment of its food brands.

 Unilever N.V.
 (NYSE: UN) is a public limited company registered in the Netherlands.
 The company's shares are and depositary receipts for shares are listed on the Euronext Amsterdam and New York Stock Exchange.